Imagine navigating a website... mouse-less. Give it a try. How about watching an instructional video without sound or captioning. Does it make sense?

 - Avoid reliance on color alone to convey meaning.

 - Ensure hyperlinks make sense out of context.

 - Design tables to organize tabular data in a meaningful order, and identify appropriate column and row headers.

-- Review the purchasing policy (APM 11.60.2 on MyGGC (login required) for technology requirements and software development services.
+- Review APM 11.60.2 purchasing policy for technology requirements and software development services.

 - Learn the implications for higher education in the online article, "Higher Education, the Americans with Disabilities Act and Section 508."